zeionara/archeron/README.md

 ```

 > **Note**
-> Automatic installation through `setup` script is not tested
+> Automatic installation through `setup` script is supported, but not tested yet

 or manual installation